-When creating a new automation process, you must select a trigger that will put everything in motion.
+When creating a new automation process, you must select a trigger to put everything in motion.
 We’ve got ten different types of triggers.
 Let’s see how they turn out!

-Depending on your email marketing strategy, automation triggers may be used to initiate a chain of emails or activities (or both!).
+Depending on your email marketing strategy, One can use automation triggers to initiate a chain of emails or activities (or both!).
 We’ll explain how to utilize each automation trigger and provide examples to help you get started.

 Why utilize email automation?

 Automation saves you time when developing and sending email marketing campaigns, but that’s not all!
 It also assists you in increasing engagement, nurturing prospects, and providing a customized client experience.

 Connecting with a client depending on their activity (through automated triggers) results in a more natural relationship, which develops trust and promotes sales.
 Triggered emails may earn 24x more money per message than normal emails.

 You’re undoubtedly used to receiving automated transactional emails such as account notifications and invoice bills.
 However, there are several more ways to offer quality email content, such as online courses, freebies for new subscribers, product suggestions, follow-ups with existing clients, etc.

 An automation trigger is an event that will immediately start your automation workflow as soon as it occurs.
 The first step in building an automated process is to choose a trigger.

 Assume you want to send an automatic email to new subscribers who sign up for your email list utilizing one of the signup forms.
 In this instance, you would use the trigger “When a subscriber fills out a form.”
 Then you add an email step, write your email from scratch or using a template, and include a clever subject line.

 Each trigger only fires once for each subscription in that process by default.
 So, if a subscriber fills out that form and then fills it out again later, the workflow will not activate a second time.
 If you want your automation to be activated more than once, go to the sidebar and choose the “Repeat workflow for subscribers who…” option.